webpack/webpack.js.org/src/content/api/cli.md

 __Build source using a configuration file__

-Specifies a different [configuration](/configuration) file to pick up.
-Use this if you want to specify something different from `webpack.config.js`, which is one of the default.
+Specify a different [configuration](/configuration) file other than `webpack.config.js`, which is one of the defaults.

 ```bash
 npx webpack --config example.config.js